Apprenticeships in kindness

 So I’d like to turn Ovid’s clear-eyed observation around.
 I say that kindness toward animals is the apprenticeship of kindness toward men.
 Taken that way, kindness is both a learning process and an end in itself.
 There is no pitting of animal interests against ours, no hierarchy of concern except to observe that it is in fact easier to be kind to animals than to humans – it’s something that you would teach a child to do before he can learn the more difficult task of being kind to other humans (l’enfer, c’est nous autres…)

 I have a new apprenticenship in kindness that I started last September.
 I’m still very excited about it, and I wish I’d had the energy to devote to writing about it as I went through the very beginning stages.
-In the coming days and weeks I hope to be more of a faithful scribe.Explore posts in the same categories: animal rights, animal welfare, history, human-animal bond
+In the coming days and weeks I hope to be more of a faithful scribe.animal rights, animal welfare, history, human-animal bond